AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/mongodb-via-ssh-tunnel.md

 To bind your MongoDB server to a different address, adjust the database hostname in the next step accordingly.

-## Entering the connection and user info into Magento BI {#finish}
+## Entering the connection and user info into MBI {#finish}

-To wrap things up, we need to enter the connection and user info into Magento BI.
+To wrap things up, we need to enter the connection and user info into MBI.
 Did you leave the MongoDB credentials page open?
 If not, go to **Data &gt; Connections** and click the Add New Data Source button, then the MongoDB icon.
 Don't forget to toggle the Encrypted button to Yes.

 Enter the following info into this page, starting with the Database Connection section:

 * <strong>Host: </strong>127.0.0.1
-* <strong>Username: </strong> The Magento BI MongoDB username (should be rjmetric)
+* <strong>Username: </strong> The MBI MongoDB username (should be rjmetric)
-* <strong>Password: </strong>The Magento BI MongoDB password
+* <strong>Password: </strong>The MBI MongoDB password
 * <strong>Port: </strong>MongoDB's port on your server (27017 by default)
 * <strong>Database Name (Optional): </strong>If you only allowed access to one database, specify the name of that database here.

 Under the SSH Connection section:

 * <strong>Remote Address: </strong>The IP address or hostname of the server we will SSH into
-* <strong>Username: </strong>The Magento BI Linux (SSH) username (should be rjmetric)
+* <strong>Username: </strong>The MBI Linux (SSH) username (should be rjmetric)
 * <strong>SSH Port: </strong>The SSH port on your server (22 by default)

 That's it!
 When you're finished, click the Save &amp; Test button to complete the setup.